mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/developing-in-mendix.md

 For details, see [How Does Mendix Support Different Developer Profiles?](app-development#developer-profiles)

 ## How Does Mendix Support Multi-User Development?

-To achieve the high levels of agility and continuous interactions required to collaborate effectively across multi-disciplinary teams, Mendix combines **abstraction:** visual model-driven development tools, **automation:** continuous integration and deployment (CICD), and **intelligent assisted development** with a fully integrated feed that maps every interaction across the ALM to a central buzz.

 Project team members are connected instantly and interactively to changes and updates: such as new requirements, software revisions, updates and shipments; as well as test results and feedback loops from end users.
 This live feed becomes the backbone for the collaborative process, while visual models and drag and drop WYSYWG editors lower the barrier to entry for business users to participate in the development process.